-Admissions of children outside their normal chronological year group (delayed or accelerated entry)
+12 Admissions of children outside their normal chronological year group (delayed or accelerated entry)

-- 11.1 Applications for delayed or accelerated entry in cases where parents would like their child to be admitted to a year group that is not the chronological age year group, will be considered.
-The admissions authority for the school will make the final decision. - 11.2 For reception and junior intake applications, it is advised that an on time application is submitted for the correct chronological year group.
+- 12.1 Applications for delayed or accelerated entry in cases where parents would like their child to be admitted to a year group that is not the chronological age year group, will be considered.
+The admissions authority for the school will make the final decision. - 12.2 In addition, parents of summer born children (born on or between 1 April and 31 August) can request to admit their child into the Reception year, one year after they would normally enter the school.
+The admissions authority for the school will make the final decision. - 12.3 Decisions will be made on the basis of the circumstances of each case and in the best interests of the child.
+This will include taking account: - the parent's views; - information about the child's academic, social and emotional development; - where relevant, their medical history and the views of a medical professional; - whether they have previously been educated out of their normal age group; - whether they may naturally have fallen into a lower age group if it were not for being born prematurely. - 12.4 The admissions authority must also take into account the views of the head teacher. - 12.5 Parents will need to write to the school to request that their child starts a year later or earlier than their chronological age.
+Parents will need to give reasons for the request and details of the child's particular needs.
+Any reports or evidence to support your request should also be enclosed. - 12.6 For reception and junior intake applications, it is advised that an on time application is submitted for the correct chronological year group.
 If the delay/accelerated request is agreed, the on time application can be withdrawn and a new application should be made the following year.
 If the request is not agreed, and the child stays in their chronological age group, the on time application can still be processed.
-If a request is not agreed and the child does not have an on time application then a late application would need to be submitted. - 11.3 Where the admission authority agrees to a parent's request for their child to be admitted out of their normal age group the parent must apply according to the timescales of the agreed admission cohort.
+If a request is not agreed and the child does not have an on time application then a late application would need to be submitted. - 12.7 Where the admission authority agrees to a parent's request for their child to be admitted out of their normal age group the parent must apply according to the timescales of the agreed admission cohort.
 The application will be processed as part of the main admissions round (including applying the oversubscription criteria where applicable), unless the parental request is made too late for this to be possible.
 Parents have a statutory right to appeal against the refusal of a place at a school for which they have applied and been refused.
 This right does not apply if they are offered a place at the school but it is not in their preferred age group.

-12 Feeder Schools
+13 Feeder Schools